 How I Work

 I know, I know, there are a boat-load of portrait photographers, especially headshot photographers out there!
 And lots of them concentrate more on marketing than "takin' pictures".
 There is even a self-proclaimed "Best Headshot Photographer on the Planet".
 Hmmm, Headshot Hubris!
 There is a whole lot of noise in this industry!
 How do you find the right person for you?
 And why should you choose me to shoot your portraits or headshots?
 I see the entire process as a unique experience.
 Every aspect of our contact should push toward the goal of making you feel the value of our shared shoot experience.
-Creating an exciting image that we are both proud of can be empowering and supremely satisfying.
-And that image can build confidence and a strong sense of self.
-I'm excited to play a part in that process!
+Creating an exciting image that we are both proud of can be empowering, supremely satisfying, and actually...wait for it....FUN!

 From the first camera I owned, for me, it's always been about faces, faces are the center of my universe, an endless source of fascination!
 And "Beauty" is what happens when a face is photographed in a way that is truthful, with a style that captures the essence of the subject.
 Don't talk to me about whether you are "photogenic" or not.
 I don't believe in "photogenic".
 I believe in a photographer's ability to connect with a subject and craft a moment that fills the frame with interest, energy, and life!
 We've all heard it said that "Beauty is in the eye of the beholder."
 Come in and let me show you what I see in you!